AKROGIS/Facilities-Website/to_do.md

 To Do List
 ==========

-* Do not show a pop up for background image layer
 * BUG: the tool tip tends to accumulate
 * Choose better markers
 * Centroids are not always within the feature (DENA dog kennal parking lot)